Louis-CharlesBiron/canvasDotEffect/readme.md

 // Creating an ImageDisplay with a url pointing to an image const myCoolImage = new ImageDisplay("https://static.wikia.nocookie.net/ftgd/images/9/97/ExtremeDemon.png/revision/latest?cb=20240801164829")

-// Adding the object to the canvas as a definition, because it doesn't not contain any children.
+// Adding the object to the canvas.
-CVS.add(myCoolImage, true)
+CVS.add(myCoolImage)
 ```

 #### Example use 2: